romanmurzac/DrivenPath/chapter_7/README.md

 ```

 #### Run Kafka on Docker
 In terminal navigate to tg=he `src_7` directory and run the Docker compose using command from below.
-This command will deploy both containers described in *docker-compose.yml* file and will setup the *drivenDataNetwork* network.
+This command will deploy both containers described in *docker-compose.yml* file and will set up the *drivenDataNetwork* network.
 ```
 docker compose up -d
 ```